Downtown Orlando: Air

+Future Developments

+The Sunshine Corridor project is poised to transform Central Florida's transportation landscape by connecting SunRail and Brightline services to major destinations.
+This expansion aims to provide residents and visitors with efficient, multimodal transportation options, reducing reliance on personal vehicles and promoting sustainable urban development.

+Additionally, Orlando is exploring advanced air mobility solutions.
+Plans are underway to develop "vertiports" at Orlando International Airport to accommodate electric vertical takeoff and landing (eVTOL) aircraft, with the first facilities expected by 2028.
+This initiative positions Orlando at the forefront of integrating innovative transportation technologies into its infrastructure.

+These developments underscore Orlando's commitment to enhancing its transportation infrastructure, offering improved mobility and fostering economic growth throughout the region.

 Government

 Orlando City Hall is located on Orange Avenue and South Street.

 The Orange County Courthouse is located on north Orange Avenue.

 The US District Court Middle District of Florida's courthouse is located at 401 West Central Boulevard.

 The United States Postal Service downtown office is located at 51 East Jefferson Street.